If you buy through links on our site, we may earn an affiliate commission. Details

 Line Calls: Verbal indication said out loud indicating if the ball bounced inbounds or out of bounds.
 Normally players call the in/out on their side and opposing team makes calls on their respective side.

-Lob: A returns shot send as high and deep as possible, thereby forcing the opposing side back to the baseline.
+Lob: A return shot sent as high and deep as possible, thereby forcing the opposing side back to the baseline.

-Midcourt: The middle area on the picklecourt between the Non-Volley Zone and the baseline.
+Midcourt: The middle area on the pickleball court between the Non-Volley Zone and the baseline.

-OPA!: Sometimes shouted out after the 3rd shot has been hit, open volleying has begun.
+OPA!: Sometimes shouted out after the third shot has been hit; open volleying has begun.

 Open Face: Holding the pickleball paddle tilted slightly upward.